Skip to main content

 Linux HostingShared Hosting

 The mistake happens when business owners buy only by monthly price.
 A plan that looks cheaper can become expensive if your website slows down during campaigns, backups are unreliable, or support cannot solve real issues quickly.
+To budget realistically, weigh hosting against the full picture of how much a website costs over its first year.

 What shared hosting is, in simple terms